Antoinehz38/music_style/README.md

 ## Results

 The baseline has a 58,125 % accuracy which is good but not great, let's try to improve it

+# REMOTE GPU

+If you want to use a remote gpu, just download the mels128 data and the metadata as private dataset on kaggle and you can use the jupiter notebook [music-style.ipynb](music-style.ipynb) to launch your setup